JHSRobo/camera_stream/README.md

 ROVOTICS would like to open source most of / all of our designs and software in the future, and this is our first step.

-This repository contains the sliver of software that runs on Jesuit Robotics' Cameras, as well as the docs, CAD files, and build guide for their creation.
-This repository is the first step down a longer path on which Jesuit hopes to open source a majority of its software, hardware, and documentation.

 ![Image](./img/exploded_camera.png)

 *Exploded Camera CAD Model*